 Limitations of the Study

 The insights that can be drawn from this study are primarily limited by the data collection process.
 The reviews were voluntarily submitted by students or (much less frequently) by parents.
 We did not know whether the students or parents were incentivized in some way.
-For example, a teacher may have offered extra credit to students for submitting a review or a parent may have been trying to get a teacher removed from a school or district.
-We also did not know the degree of bias in each review.
-For example, we did not know if a student was lashing out against a teacher for a bad grade they may have deserved, or if a student was pressured by classmates into submitting a good review despite feeling differently.
-The common biases against instructors who are female or persons of color, discussed above, probably affected the ratings given by students.
-But as noted, this should not be a problem because no consequential decisions are being made about instructors here.
-Instead, the comments have been analyzed to promote understanding the language that students use for describing teachers rated “bad” in a digital forum.
+For example, a teacher may have offered extra credit to students.
+We did not know if a student was lashing out against a teacher for a bad grade they may have deserved.
+The common biases against instructors who are female or persons of color, discussed above, was definitely present as well.

 Opinions about RateMyTeacher.com in articles and teacher forums were split and illustrate some of the controversy around online digital forums in educational contexts.
 Much of the scholarly literature around RateMyTeacher emphasizes the unreliability of commenters and the quality of the responses (see, for example, Burdick, 2009; Burdick & Sandlin, 2010; Angel, 2009).
 Online forums (such as those at https://community.tes.com/threads/ratemyteacher.328021/) featured more diverse opinions from teachers and students themselves.
 Some took offense at negative comments or were concerned about personal information being posted.
 Others appreciated it as an open forum for students and argued that site administrators had guidelines for removing inappropriate comments.

-These sorts of uncertainties limit the types of questions our dataset could answer.
-Our dataset did let us scrutinize some of the concerns described above in the context of our guiding questions.
+The size of our dataset let us scrutinize some of the above concerns in the context of our guiding questions.
 Our dataset contained over 4 million reviews, covering over 27,000 schools.
 Of the 128,344 teachers reviewed in our final sample:

 68.5% received only 1 bad review,